Distributionally robust risk evaluation with a causality constraint and structural information: Introduction

 However, to properly account for the chronological structure in temporal data, Wasserstein distance needs to be suitably formulated.
 Several researchers have proposed adapted versions of Wasserstein distance for this purpose. \cite{lassalle2013causal} introduced a causality constraint on the transport plans between discrete stochastic processes, termed as causal optimal transport (COT). \cite{pflug2012distance} defined a notion of {\it nested distance}, which can be roughly regarded as bicausal.
 A recent work by \cite{backhoff2020equal} showed that these definitions and many others define the same topology in finite discrete time.
 Roughly speaking, given the past of a process $X$, the past of another process $Y$ should be independent of the future of $X$ under the transport plan measure.
 COT is an emerging area that has found applications in mathematical finance \citep{backhoff2020adapted}, video modeling \citep{xu2020cot,xu2021quantized}, mean-field games \citep{acciaio2021cournot}, and stochastic optimization \citep{pflug2012distance,acciaio2020causal,bartl2022sensitivity}.
 In this paper, we study risk evaluation with temporal data and ambiguity sets characterized by COT.

 Our contributions are twofold, encompassing both theoretical and practical aspects.
 First, we prove the strong duality theorem with lower semicontinuous costs.
 Compared with the OT paradigm in \cite{gao2016dist,blanchet2019quantifying}, the causality constraint adds an extra infinite-dimensional optimization problem.
-Motivated by the scalability and the universal approximation property of neural networks \citep{hornik1991}, we use them to approximate the infinite-dimensional test function space.
-We further prove the sample complexity results with the classic Rademacher complexity theory.
+Motivated by the scalability and the universal approximation property of neural networks \citep{hornik1991,cybenko1989}, we use them to approximate the infinite-dimensional test function space.
+We further prove the sample complexity results with the classic Rademacher complexity theory, which can fully utilize the structure of the function class, especially the Lipschitz property of the activation function and the linear layers within the neural networks \cite[Theorem 12]{bartlett2002rademacher}.
+An explicit example of regularized one-layer neural networks is given to validate the feasibility of technical assumptions.

 To illustrate the fundamental difference between OT and COT, we present analytical examples before delving into general empirical experiments.
 In the extreme case, OT can entirely disregard the non-anticipativeness constraint, leading to distinct solutions compared with COT.
 On the other hand, when the cost and objective are separable, both OT and COT find the same worst-case scenarios.
 These scenarios are determined by the supremum of certain functions for each given sample, where the worst-case paths depend on the reference samples {\it pathwise and pointwise}.
 Notably, the temporal structure in the worst-case scenarios is identical to that of the reference samples and absorbs any potential noise in the empirical distributions.
 These observations suggest that OT and COT may include unrealistic alternative scenarios and be overly conservative.

 To resolve this drawback, we propose a new framework, called Structural Causal Optimal Transport (SCOT), which allows the structural beliefs of the DM to be incorporated into alternative measures.
-This approach is designed to rule out some unrealistic scenarios in the Wasserstein ball.
+The structural information helps to find worst-case scenarios that differ from the reference data and avoid conservative paths.
+This approach rules out some unrealistic scenarios in the Wasserstein ball.
 The duality theorem links the SCOT primal problem with calculations of the Wasserstein distance under modified costs.
 We also provide a finite sample guarantee for both SCOT and COT.
-The structural information helps to find worst-case scenarios that differ from the reference data and avoid conservative paths.